katetolstaya/flight_data/README.md

 To modify experiment parameters, change `params.cfg` and retrain the model.

 ## To do for paper:
+0) Arrows instead of circles for animated plot??
 1) Record video of 4 planes landing and get screenshots
 2) Plot of IRL cost while learning cost grid
 3) Plot of IRL cost while learning spacing